JaggedJax/CIO_Scale/README.md

 ScaleAppletSigned.jar takes two parameters at runtime:

 * url - Base url of page. eg: https://cioremotedemo.ciotech.com
+* install - Use one of the following:
-* install - Ignored unless this param's value is also 'install'.
-If so, this forces the installer to run even if a valid scale is detected.
+ * install or force - Either of these will trigger the installer, even if a valid scale is detected.
+ * no - This will never launch the installer, even if no scale is detected.
+ * If you leave the value empty or don't pass it at all, the installer will launch only if no scale is detected.
+This is generally the best method.

 The /src folder contains ScaleApplet.java which is the only custom Java code you will need for the integration.